 Welfare is monitored by class teachers recording concerns onto a shared recording sheet in the staff shared area.
 It can only be accessed by teaching staff and teaching assistants.
-Mrs Smith monitors the record during the school, often more than once and keeps note of concerns, escalating concerns, interventions etc. On a few occasions concerns have led to further support e.g Early Help, Triple P, Parenting support and on a couple of occasions referral have been made into Children's Services on the back of this.
+Mrs Smith, with the support of the other DSLs, monitors the record during the school day, often more than once and keeps note of concerns, escalating concerns, interventions etc. On a few occasions concerns have led to further support e.g Early Help, Triple P, Parenting support and on a couple of occasions referral have been made into Children's Services on the back of this.